locationtech/geomesa/docs/user/convert/avro.rst

 Example Usage
 -------------

-For this example we'll use the following Avro schema in a file named ``/tmp/schema.avsc``:
+For this example we'll use the following Avro schema in a classpath file named ``schema.avsc``:

 ::